Define one or multiple endpoints. This is a user-friendly wrapper for

 or a data frame ofn

-exactly.
+exactly, but order does not matter.
 If an endpoint is of type"tte"

 , the customgenerator